Skip to main content

 What if I don't create an automation for each entry source?

-Select a donation entry source when you want to automatically acknowledge donations.
+Select a Donor Lifecycle entry source when you want to automatically acknowledge donations or create a journey based on donor lifecycle stages.
 For example, create an email welcome series for first-time donors.

 Which types of donations qualify a donor to enter an automation?